Is Whey Gluten-Free? What You Need To Know

 Despite all its benefits and gluten-free status, whey protein is still derived from milk, meaning it’s not suitable for people who follow complete plant-based diets.
-Some folks also have an intolerance to lactose, which means whey is off the menu for them, too.
+Some folks also have an intolerance to lactose or keep a lactose-free diet, which means whey protein supplements are off the menu for them, too.

-Luckily, there are numerous protein powder alternatives that deliver a similar burst of nutrition, still taste great, and come from plants rather than milk.
+Luckily, there is more than one whey protein powder substitute that delivers a similar burst of nutrition, still tastes great, and comes from plants rather than milk.

-Hemp protein is another great option and can be found at affordable prices.
+Hemp protein is another great gluten-free protein powder and can be found at affordable prices.
 Brown rice protein is even cheaper and becoming more popular.
 You’ll also find many soy protein products on the market, although there are mixed reviews and some concerns about soy to consider.